 3 strand, is commonly used when natural crotch rigging.
 This rope is the most effective rope when using a rope puller like this one here.

-12 strand rope, is similar to 3 strand however it typically has a higher maximum breaking strength.
+12 strand rope, is similar to 3 strands however it typically has a higher maximum breaking strength.
 It can also be used in a rope puller but not always as effective.

 Double Braid, is great when rigging as it has a higher maximum breaking strength than most strand rope.
 Some double braid rope can be used with natural crotch rigging but it is advised to use a device to help reduce wear and tear.